RECENT WORK - SCHOOL MURAL - LOS CERRITOS MIDDLE SCHOOL LEOPARDS

 Once on site, ladders set up, the paper patterns are taped up in place on the wall and charcoal is pushed through the perforated holes to transfer the design.

 Since parts of the design will be white, to avoid the typical double-coating necessary I mask the white portions before painting.
 Even if small amounts of paint bleed under the tape (on this textured wall, it happened a bit) they can be painted over easily.

 Here is how the work looked at the end of the first day.
 The ribbons have a gradation from dark-to-light blue.
 For this I used rollers with light, medium, and dark paint.
 I worked one color into it's neighbor to create a smooth transition.
 I also used an old billboard painter's technique called a "roller blend".
 Two puddles of color are poured on a large card (or something similar) next to each other.
 The roller is rolled into both puddles, back and forth until the roller is charged with the two distinct colors and a smooth gradation between.

 This is from the end of the second day.
-The white areas have been given one coat of white, black outlined on the ribbons painted, the gray for lettering to be done next has been painted in, and (probably most noticeable) the colors for the leopard's face have been blended in.
+The white areas have been given one coat of white, black outlines on the ribbons have been painted, the gray for lettering to be cut in next has been painted in, and (probably most noticeable) the colors for the leopard's face have been blended in.
 Most of the blending was done with wet-paint-into-wet-paint, and other techniques.
 The eyes were masked then painted in the same way.